 Almost 20 years later, since the inception of Miss Jessie’s in their Brooklyn brownstone, Miko continues the family legacy while still standing on the shoulders of her ancestors.
 Specifically, two influential women, her grandmother, and sister who inspired her the most throughout the journey and continues to do so today.

-In carrying on the memory of her beloved sister, Miko Branch chatted with BlackLove.com about navigating the healing process, offering advice for those experiencing a form of depression, and the importance of practicing a daily self-care act to develop a healthy relationship with oneself.
+In carrying on the memory of her beloved sister, Miko Branch chatted with BlackLove.com about turning grief into gratitude, navigating the healing process, offering advice for those experiencing a form of depression, and the importance of practicing a daily self-care act to develop a healthy relationship with oneself.

 BlackLove.com: In the early days of building Miss Jessie’s, how did you make it work when feeling the added pressure of doing it all as both a single parent and an entrepreneur?